 Santa Barbara Coast is located in the southern portion of the County.
 The area is bordered in the south by the Pacific Ocean, and in the north by the Santa Ynez Mountain range, one of the few mountain systems in North America that run east-west rather than north-south.
-Because of the unique north and south borders, and its year round mild 'Mediterranean' climate, it is fitting that Santa Barbara has been described by many as the California Riviera.
+Because of the unique south-facing aspect, and its year round mild 'Mediterranean' climate, it is fitting that Santa Barbara has been described by many as the California Riviera.